Key takeaways:

 Follow these three steps to calculate your labor cost:

-1. Calculate labor hours.
-Determine how many hours a job will take, and multiply hours by the number of employees needed.
+- Calculate labor hours.
+Determine the number of hours a job will take, and then multiply that by the number of employees needed.
 This gives you your labor hours.
 For example, say you’re cleaning a small office space and you know the job will take four hours and three employees.
 This means your labor hours are 12 (4 x 3 = 12).

-2. Calculate hourly labor cost.
-This includes hourly wages and extras like worker’s compensation, taxes, and other employee-related expenses.
+- Calculate hourly labor cost.
+This includes hourly wages and extras like workers’ compensation, taxes, and other employee-related expenses.
 Twenty percent is usually a reliable amount to add for these extras.
 For example, if you pay employees a $15 hourly wage, your hourly labor cost is actually $18 ($15 x 1.2).

-Pro Tip: It can be tricky to know how long a job will take when you’re first starting a commercial cleaning business.
-We recommend using time tracking software to track how long your crew spends on a job, and using that information to estimate time spent on future jobs.
+Pro Tip: It can be tricky to know how long a job will take when you’re first starting a commercial cleaning company.
+Use Jobber’s time tracking software to track how long your crew spends on a job, and use that information to estimate time spent in the future.

 3. Factor in materials and overhead costs

 Your overhead costs will differ from other commercial cleaning businesses.
-Adding 20–25% to the labor total is usually a safe bet, but it’s best to figure out your exact percentage.
+In the cleaning industry, adding 20–25% to your labor total is a safe estimate to cover overhead costs like insurance, supplies, equipment, and administrative expenses.

 Continuing with our previous example, multiply your total labor cost by your overhead cost percentage.
 The job’s total cost is now $259.20 ($216 x 1.20).